voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

 Model predictions
 -----------------

-Once you have loaded your dataset and ground truth labels, you can easily add model predictions to take advantage of FiftyOne's :ref:`evaluation capabilities <evaluating-models>`.
+Once you've created a dataset and ground truth labels, you can easily add model predictions to take advantage of FiftyOne's :ref:`evaluation capabilities <evaluating-models>`.

 .. tabs::